YetAnotherNerd/whatlastgenre/README.md

 Tag releasetypes and up to 4 genre tags for all albums in /media/music:

 	whatlastgenre -ir /media/music

+## Plugins

+whatlastgenre can be used in other software via plugins.
+At the moment there is only a plugin for beets.
+See README files in plugin folder for details.

 ## Help / Improving tagsfile and whitelist